The Ultimate Criminal Justice Career Guide

 Law Enforcement

-The rewarding field of law enforcement allows students to explore the relationship between the police force and the communities they are serving.
-This specialization tackles the fundamentals of Criminal Justice, from police ethics and public policy to developing programs that empower communities in reducing crime.
+This specialization tackles the fundamentals of criminal justice, from police ethics and public policy to developing programs that empower communities to reduce crime.
 Students who specialize in this program will be able to create knowledge in police theory, law enforcement practice, and organization management.

 Aside from positions in law enforcement, corrections, and other public fields, your Criminal Justice degree can also give you opportunities in social work and forensics.